 A newer type of media hub.
 It plugs directly into your TV and is best for streaming media from external sources.
 It also uses USB power, so if your TV has a USB port then you don’t need to plug the stick into the wall.

 Transmitting content over a LAN or via the internet.

 A “smart DNS” service.
 By using Unblock-US you can fool international sites into thinking you’re from the US, UK or any country that’s required for access.

-All Roku devices – including the Streaming Stick – are designed to be used in the US.
-Under New Zealand law you’re allowed to get around these so-called “geoblocks” to access legal content.
+Under New Zealand law, you’re allowed to get around these “geoblocks” to access legal content.
 And that’s what we’re going to help you do here.
-(Doing this is legal in New Zealand but it may breach the Roku or Netflix website’s terms and conditions, which can change without warning.)
+Doing this is legal in New Zealand but it may breach the terms and conditions of the site you are streaming from.

 Thanks for requesting to reset your password.
 We've sent you an email with instructions on what you need to do.
 If you haven't received the email within the next five minutes please call us on 0800 266 786.